canonical/github-runner-operator/docs/tutorial/quick-start.md

 ### Set up the tutorial model

-Switch to the LXD controller:
+Switch to the LXD controller(`lxd` is the default LXD controller name if you are using the Multipass VM, if you bootstrapped LXD yourself please use the name set for it):
 ```
 juju switch lxd
 ```